- Open Access

 In every occupation except physicians, workers younger than 41 made significantly less than employees aged 60–75 (the omitted category).
 Nurses aged 60–75 years of age earned more than other age groups.
 Physicians aged 41–59 earned higher median wages than those aged 60–75.
 African Americans earned less than non-Hispanic Whites (the omitted category) except in healthcare support.
 Latinos realized wage penalties in every domain.
 Non-Hispanic Whites made more than Asians/others in healthcare support and direct patient care but earned less in nursing.

-Naturalized citizens had higher median wages than native-born workers in healthcare support, healthcare practitioner, and nursing occupations. non-citizens always earned less than native-born workers.
+Naturalized citizens had higher median wages than native-born workers in healthcare support, healthcare practitioner, and nursing occupations.
+Non-citizens always earned less than native-born workers.
 Individuals without a Bachelors' Degree (the omitted category) were paid less than those who had completed college.

 Jobs located in hospitals (the omitted industry) paid significantly higher median wages when compared to the other three sectors.
 Long-term care workers in healthcare support, nursing, and direct patient care had 19%, 17%, and 38% lower wages, respectively, than their hospital-based colleagues.
 Healthcare practitioners and physicians faced their most significant wage penalty in the "other" sector, earning 11% and 14% less than their peers in hospitals.

 Year dummy variable coefficients estimated the difference between the year intercept and the 2001 omitted intercept and accounted for potential changes in wages over time.
 Table 2 reveals that when compared to 2001, there was a negative wage trend beginning in 2008 for direct patient care and healthcare support laborers.
 The gender–year interaction term calculated the difference between the effect of gender on median wages in a specific year compared to its impact in 2001.
 In 2004, women's earnings in healthcare support and physicians increased, while their wages fell in the healthcare practitioner occupation.
 But the significant 2004 gender interaction coefficient for physicians is suspect as 72.8% of male and 52.9% of female physicians had top-coded earnings that year.
 Thus, the median wage for all physicians was understated, but the underestimation was more significant for male physicians.
-In 2017, women in support and healthcare physicians’ made wage gains of 7% and 10%.
+In 2017, women in healthcare support and physicians’ made wage gains of 7% and 10%.

 Gender wage gaps by year and occupation